decuser/decuser_python_playground/README.md

 ### 20191212.1302 dircmp.py version 0.5.0 ready with recursion, support for hidden files, and crude tests

 # First up - dircmp.py, a *nix utility to compare two directories
-This utility doesn't recurse subdirectories, but what it does do is:
+What it does is:

 * Calculate sha1 checksums for all non-hidden files in a src and dst directory
+* Supports recursion
+* Supports hidden directories and files
+* Supports fast digests (not terribly accurate, but sufficient for quick scanning)
 * Gets a list and count of files that:
   * Only exist in src
   * Only exist in dst